google/WebFundamentals/src/_langs/en/tools/setup/workspace/setup-devtools.markdown

 ## Profiles panel: profile execution time and memory usage

-Allows you to profile the page's execution time and memory usage to indicate where resources are being used.

 The **Profiles** panel lets you profile the execution time and memory usage of a web app or page.
 The provided profilers are:

 * The **CPU profiler** shows where execution time is spent in your page's JavaScript functions.
 * The **Heap profiler** shows memory distribution by your page's JavaScript objects and related DOM nodes.